Stakedllc/code-samples/eth2/README.md

 ### Goerli ETH
 Goerli ETH is used to stake on the ETH2 testnet, which means a Goerli account is required for testing.

-To generate a Goerli account, run the following command:
+To generate a Goerli account, run the following commands:

 ```
-$ python3 goerli_account.py
+$ docker image build -t staked-eth2 .
+$ docker run --env-file .env staked-eth2 goerliAccount
 ```

-This will print the associated address and private key; add these to your .env file.
-For >32 Goerli ETH to be sent to your account, please email sam@staked.us.
+This will print the associated address and private key; add and save these to your .env file.
+For Goerli ETH to be sent to your account, please email sam@staked.us.

 ## Provision Validators